opengento/magento2-gdpr/docs/developer-guide/export-customer-data.md

 You can also create your custom export renderer to make it as be like you want to be.
 To achieve this, you must implement the following interface: `\Opengento\Gdpr\Service\Export\RendererInterface`
-Then, register your renderer to the following factory `\Opengento\Gdpr\Service\Export\RendererFactory`, as described:
+Then, register your renderer to the following factory `\Opengento\Gdpr\Service\Export\RendererFactory`, as described as following:

 ```xml
 <type name="Opengento\Gdpr\Service\Export\RendererFactory">